swdotcom/swdc-vscode-100-days-of-code/README.md

 To open the **Milestones** view, click **View Milestones** below the **View Logs** link in the Code Time view of your editor's sidebar.

+Milestones are divided into six levels of difficulty.
+You should complete the level one Milestones within the first few days, the level five Milestones should be completed by the end of the challenge, and the level 6 Milestones are for those who are looking for a little more when the challenge has been completed.

 <br>

 ### **4. View Dashboard**

 The **Dashboard** helps you visualize your progress during the challenge.
-You can view your aggregate code metrics for the challenge, your most recent Logs and Milestones, and a graph of your code time throughout the challenge.
+You can view your aggregated code metrics for the challenge, your most recent Logs and Milestones, and a graph of your code time throughout the challenge.

 <p align="center" style="margin: 0 10%">
   <img src="https://100-days-of-code.s3-us-west-1.amazonaws.com/Readme/Dashboard+Page.png" alt="View Dashboard page for 100 Days of Code" />